-LSTM is a type of recurrent neural network.
+LSTM is a type of recurrent neural network that has cell states which can accumulate and release information in a series of predictions (Hochreiter & Schmidhuber, 1997).
+This is especially useful for predicting variables with temporal autocorrelation since information from a previous time step can be used to make the current time steps prediction.
+In this study, the LSTM’s hyper-parameters were a learning rate of 0.01, a dropout rate of 0.15, 100 training epochs, one layer, and 10 hidden states.
+The number of layers and the number of hidden states were tuned using 10-fold cross-validation on the training set.
+100 and 200 hidden states and 2 layers were also evaluated using a grid-search approach.
+The rest of the hyperparameters were selected as reasonable values based on previous experience.
+Once the hyper-parameters were selected, all of the training data were used to train 10 replicates of the LSTM model.
+We used 10 replicates to account for differences in random initial weights.
+The 10 models were used to make predictions in the validation set and the average of the predictions from the 10 models was taken as the prediction used in the model evaluation

-WET is a process-based numerical simulation for lakes consisting of a hydrodynamic model (GOTM, General Ocean Turbulence Model) coupled to an ecodynamics model via FABM, the Framework for Aquatic Biogeochemical Models.
+GOTM-WET is a process-based numerical simulation for lakes consisting of a hydrodynamic model (GOTM, General Ocean Turbulence Model) coupled to an ecodynamics model (WET, Water Ecosystems Tools) via FABM, the Framework for Aquatic Biogeochemical Models.
 Detailed model description can be found in Schnedler-Meyer et al. (2022).
-Briefly, WET simulates the physical, biogeochemical, and ecological components of a lake given inputs of meteorological data, inflows, and inflow chemistry for N and P. WET is a 1-dimensional model, simulating one-meter vertical layers across which water physically interacts.
-Each layer consists of an interacting water and sediment compartment, the sizes of which are determined by hypsograph.
+Briefly, GOTM-WET simulates the physical, biogeochemical, and ecological components of a lake given inputs of meteorological data, inflows, and inflow chemistry for N and P. GOTM-WET is a 1-dimensional model, simulating vertical layers (in present study one-meter) across which water physically interacts.
+Each layer consists of an interacting water and sediment compartment, the sizes of which are determined by a hypsography for the individual system.

-We calibrated WET parameters using the Parallel Sensitivity and Auto-Calibration (parsac) tool in python (Bruggeman and Bolding 2020).
+We calibrated GOTM-WET parameters using the Parallel Sensitivity and Auto-Calibration (parsac) tool in python (Bruggeman and Bolding 2020).
 The parameters we chose to calibrate were sensitive across previous model applications (Nielsen et al. 2014, Andersen et al. 2020).
 Parsac uses the differential evolution algorithm to search sets of parameter values to optimize the likelihood of model predictions given real observations (e.g., of DO) by running simulations with different parameter values.
 Each simulation was run with a spin-up period of 5 years.
 The space of individual parameters are manually narrowed based on the results of calibration runs, and this iterative routine is stopped when parsac can no longer improve the likelihood with new parameter value sets.
-Because water temperature is caused by physical constraints such as hydrodynamics and heat flux that are precursors to predicting DO (and not additionally caused by biogeochemistry, Soares and Calijuri 2021), we first calibrated WET using water temperature observations to narrow suitable physical parameters in GOTM (short-wave radiation scale factors and e-folding depths, wind velocity scale factors, and minimum turbulent kinetic energy).
+Because water temperature is caused by physical constraints such as hydrodynamics and heat flux that are precursors to predicting DO (and not additionally caused by biogeochemistry, Soares and Calijuri 2021), we first calibrated GOTM-WET using water temperature observations to narrow suitable physical parameters in GOTM (short-wave radiation scale factors and e-folding depths, wind velocity scale factors, and minimum turbulent kinetic energy).
 After this initial calibration produced good estimates of temperature (R2 > 0.95; Arhonditsis and Brett 2004), we re-ran the parsac calibration procedure using DO as the observation data for the likelihood function.
 This second routine therefore focused on adjusting the remaining biogeochemical and ecological parameters.
 We used the model purely for DO prediction, so we did not consider predictions for other compartments (e.g., phytoplankton characteristics) except that the parameter spaces controlling those compartments were kept within realistic bounds.

 Section S1: References